suizokukan/wisteria/README.md

 ⋅  since md format is the only known format for exported report;
 ⋅  you may add the exported report filename after '=', ⋅  e.g. 'md=myfile.md';
-⋅  the default filename is 'DEFAULT_EXPORTREPORT_FILENAME' . "
+⋅  the default filename is '$DEFAULT_EXPORTREPORT_FILENAME' . "
 ⋅  Please note that graphs will not be added to the exported file if ⋅  --checkup/--downloadconfigfile/--mymachine is set.
 ```